 That said, even after the millennia of human experience in gathering, preparing, and maintaining a store of firewood, the knowledge isn’t instinctual… nor is it as simple as it may seem.

-In this article, we’ll go over the proven methods to get firewood for your camping fire pit.
+In this article, we’ll go over the proven methods to get firewood for your camping fire pit or your tent stove.
 We’ll explain different ways to collect, treat, and store it properly for the best results.

 Table of Contents

 - Different Ways to Get Firewood For Camping

 - Other Sources for Gathering Firewood